Channel Tres

-Sheldon Young (born May 26, 1991), known professionally as Channel Tres, is an American rapper, singer and record producer from Compton, California.
+Sheldon Jerome Young (born May 26, 1991), known professionally as Channel Tres, is an American rapper, DJ, singer and record producer from Compton, California.
 Tres is best known for his singles "Controller" and "Topdown".

-Early life
+Early life and education

-Young grew up in southern Los Angeles, between Compton and Lynwood, and was raised by his great-grandparents.
+Young grew up in southern Los Angeles, between Compton and Lynwood.
+He was raised by his great-grandparents.
 He spent most days at church, where he played drums for the choir.
-Channel left home to study music at a private Christian university in Tulsa, Oklahoma.
+Channel left home to study music at Oral Roberts University, a private Christian university in Tulsa, Oklahoma.

+Career

 Upon his return to Los Angeles, a childhood friend (88rising artist August 08) brought him along to studio sessions, where he rose to making beats for Duckwrth, Wale, Kehlani and others.

-Career